-Our world is evolving so is our culture, in this new age, we are heavily dependent on technology, and it basically shaping everything, sadly one of those things is cybercrime, for the most part, people think that cybercrime is some type of scam or some scheme to get some money or hack someone account but it has many aspects and one of the dark aspects is cyberbullying, we all believe that bullying stats are going down but in reality, it has taken a new form.
-Cyber bulls have access to as many people as they want, unlike the usual bully who stalks you at school, thanks to the high number of youngsters who own mobile phones and use apps like Snapchat, Facebook, Twitter, or Instagram.
-Cyberbullies can damage their victims at any time and from nearly any location if they have access to the internet and an appropriate gadget.
+Our world is evolving, and so is our culture.
+In this new age, we are heavily dependent on technology, which is shaping everything, including the rise of cybercrime.
+Many people think cybercrime is limited to scams or schemes to steal money or hack accounts, but it has many facets.
+One of the darker aspects is cyberbullying.
+While we might believe that bullying statistics are decreasing, in reality, it has taken a new form online.
+Unlike the typical bully who targets someone at school, cyberbullies can reach many people thanks to the widespread use of mobile phones and apps like Snapchat, Facebook, Twitter, and Instagram.
+Cyberbullies can harm their victims at any time and from nearly any location if they have internet access and a suitable device.

-As, the act does now no longer necessitate private interaction, like bodily bullying does, catching bullies in a well-timed way is probably difficult.
-Because of the channels through which the harassment occurs, cyberbullying can have an even bigger impact on its victims.
-Furthermore, the particular characteristics of the digital environment can raise the hazards of cyberbullying.
-Because of their psychological and behavioral impacts, as well as their impacts on the offline world, such as the school environment, cyber violence, and cyberbullying demand considerable policy and intervention attention.
+Since the act does not require personal interaction like physical bullying does, catching bullies in a timely manner can be difficult.
+Due to the channels through which the harassment occurs, cyberbullying can have an even greater impact on its victims.
+Furthermore, the specific characteristics of the digital environment can increase the risks of cyberbullying.
+Because of its psychological and behavioral effects, as well as its impact on the offline world, such as the school environment, cyber violence and cyberbullying require significant policy and intervention attention.

 How Cyberbullying is affecting minors

 Children with mental illnesses, limited emotional awareness, and poor social skills are more likely to be involved in cyberbullying, both as victims and perpetrators, according to research on why children are harassed and rejected.
-According to a 2016 survey from the Cyberbullying Research Center, 33.8 percent of middle and high school kids aged 13 to 17 had experienced cyberbullying at some point.
-Cyberbullying is a serious issue that has already claimed the lives of countless teenagers in recent years.
-The condition is most severe among adolescent girls, but some guys are victims as well as bullies.
+A 2019 survey from the Cyberbullying Research Center found that 36.5 percent of middle and high school students aged 12 to 17 had experienced cyberbullying at some point.
+Cyberbullying is a serious issue that has had devastating effects on teenagers’ lives in recent years.
+The problem is most severe among adolescent girls, though boys are also victims and perpetrators.

 The issue is that cyberbullying can be far more harmful than traditional face-to-face bullying, and the youngster cannot be saved.
 Bullying can result in academic failure, psychological effects, depression, violence, and unlawful behavior.
 At its worst, cyberbullying might be considered a type of cybercrime.
 However, cyberbullying is a societal problem linked with unwanted harassment, intimidation, intimidation, and aggression committed by one person or group against another person (victim) utilizing digital means, but the haunting consequences of which remain and grow exponentially.
 Also, the lack of cybersecurity awareness has made the condition even worse.